 - Training and education for schools and communities

 "Who is Buried in the First Burial Ground of Northborough, Massachusetts?

 As the title suggests, there are unidentified burials in the Brigham Street Old Burial Ground in the Worcester County town of Northborough.
 Separated from its parent town of Westborough in 1744, and annexed from the Marlborough Plantation in 1717, Northborough's first settlers had lived, worked, and died in the town since the early 1700's.
 The town's first burial place has only 5 remaining grave markers, but many more unidentified burials can be found at the site.
-The research completed to date has identified probable and possible burials, all belonging to the families of the town's founders.
+The research completed to date has identified probable and possible burials, all belonging to the families of the town's founders and earliest families.

 Visit the companion website, BFM Research: Genealogy Training and Education for additional information on how to get started on a family history.